 Any person and or vehicle is subject to search upon entering the grounds of a correctional facility.
 Volunteers will pass through a metal scanner.
 The scanners are similar to those encountered at airports.
 Volunteers will also be asked to submit to a pat search.
 You may also be asked to submit to a search by a Department K-9 member.
-As a volunteer you may refuse to be searched, however; if you do so, you will not be permitted into the facility.
+All volunteers are required to participate in these searches to enter the correctional facility.